 It is very important to focus on the needs of every single customer.
 Today, we have all the necessary tools and technology required to target individual customers.
-With Instarea’s expertise in analysing big data from telcos and visualizing it in a meaningful way, monitoring dropped calls and identifying weak points in the network will be easy.
-So will be the communication with customers on an individual level.
+With Instarea’s expertise in analyzing big data from telcos and visualizing it in a meaningful way, monitoring dropped calls and identifying weak points in the network will be easy.
+So will be communicating with customers on an individual level.
 Instarea’s out-of-the-box solutions mean that you can start doing this in no time.

 We would be happy to discuss this topic with you in more detail and help you to set up your own network marketing initiative within your company.
 Please feel free to reach out to us.